 2 The test is set out in Mahoney v Ipswich City Council (Unreported, Queensland Information Commissioner, 17 June 2011).
+'About' is also discussed in Privacy Commissioner v Telstra Corporation Limited [2017] FCAFC.

 Office of the Information Commissioner Queensland

 APPENDIX A